jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager
 Mpv lua script to create and manage playlists.
-All parts work independently as long as on_loaded() and relevant variables from first rows are present, so if you want only certain features feel free to remove the others.
+All parts work independently as long as on_loaded() and relevant variables from settings are present, so if you want only certain features feel free to remove the others.
 Edit bottom rows of lua to change keybindings.
-Please notice that this script needs you to have `F9 show-text "${playlist}" 5000` in your input config, if you use another key for displaying playlist, please edit the lua code where F9 is present.
-I suggest using `--osd-playing-msg=${playlist}` in mpv.conf or none at all, otherwise it will interfere when managing playlist.
+If you use some other than `--osd-playing-msg=${playlist}` in mpv.conf it will override the playlist display when deleting current file.

 See demo of script in here: http://puu.sh/pwgzK/de7875be98.mp4